Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

 They had been friends long before their relationship turned to romance in the last year of Howell’s life.
 Ellison cringes at the term “boyfriend”; she and Howell were 53 and 45 respectively, each previously married with children and with successful professional careers.
 They met in Alcoholics Anonymous.

 Ellison remembers noticing Howell, who was tall, handsome and interesting.
-“Everyone in AA had a crush on him.”
+“Everyone in AA had a crush on him,” she said.

 Howell always chatted with Ellison in the evening, but the night of July 28, 1999, he never called.
-She switched on the TV to see reports a man was shot in Edmond.
+She switched on the TV to see reports that a man was shot in Edmond.
 Pictured was a familiar driveway.

 “When I saw his parents’ house, I knew it was Paul,” she said.

 When the murder investigation started, she was still in a haze of grief.
-She and the family leaned on the Oklahoma County District Attorney’s Office, which helped them navigate being a murder victim’s surviving loved ones.
+She and the family leaned on the Oklahoma County district attorney’s office, which helped them navigate being a murder victim’s surviving loved ones.

 In hindsight, there were questions Ellison might have asked the district attorney as it built its case against Jones, but in the moment, enduring the day-to-day of the trial was enough.
 And she thought of the prosecutors as their advocates, a relationship she likened to the first time you plan a funeral.